 Dr. Chung was the first recipient of the Weiland Medal from the American Society for Surgery of the Hand to honor a hand surgeon whose research work advanced the specialty.
 He was the 2011 Researcher of the Year for the American Association of Plastic Surgeons.
 In 2008, Dr. Chung received the Dean's award from the University of Michigan Medical School for Clinical and Health Services Research that is bestowed on one faculty member for outstanding research accomplishments.
 In 2016, Dr. Chung again received the Dean’s award for the Outstanding Clinician Award recognizing the exemplary performance of a practicing clinician.
-Dr. Chung is the past Deputy Editor for the Journal of Hand Surgery (American) and current Associate Editor, the Editor for Hand Clinics and Associate Editor for Journal of Hand Surgery (European).
-He is the Outcomes Section Editor for Plastic and Reconstructive Surgery.
+Dr. Chung was the past Deputy Editor for the Journal of Hand Surgery (American) and current Associate Editor, the Editor for Hand Clinics and Associate Editor for Journal of Hand Surgery (European).
+He was the past Outcomes Section Editor for Plastic and Reconstructive Surgery.